No Stress is a Myth!

-Workplace change and demands, problems with colleagues and difficult life circumstances can be stressful.
+Workplace change in the form of downsizing and restructures; workplace demands; problems with colleagues; difficult life circumstances are stressful.
 It can make us wish there was a magic wand to take it all away.
-The truth is managing stress when we are in situations we have little control over is complex.
+The truth is managing stress when we are in situations we feel we have little control over and protecting ourselves from harm is complex.
 It requires a tool box.

 There are an abundance of quality resources available in the world to help people manage their stress and yet the support to explain why, what, when and how to use them is not integrated.

-This one day workshop will help you to:
+This one day workshop will help employees to:

 - Understand stress

-- Gain greater awareness of the impact stress is having on you
+- Gain individual awareness of the impact of stress

 Kim Elkovich – MD /Principal Consultant